chef-boneyard/rails-quick-start/README.md

 This command will:

 * Launch a server on EC2.
-* Connect it to the Opscode Platform.
+* Connect it to Hosted Chef.
 * Configure the system with Chef.

 See the appropriate section below for instruction on launching a single instance, or launching the multi-system infrastructure.